-As a sought-after voice coach, host, and lecturer, pianist David Eliakis continues to expand his musical offerings both on the concert stage and the lecture hall.
-His performances have taken him to the stages of Brazil, Switzerland (World Economic Forum), England (finalist in the Wigmore Hall Song Competition), Germany, and across Canada as a pianist and musical director for Against The Grain Theatre’s national tour of La Bohème.
+As a sought-after voice coach, host, and lecturer, pianist David Eliakis continues to expand his musical offerings both on the concert stage and in the lecture hall.
+His performances have taken him to the stages of Brazil, Switzerland (World Economic Forum), England (as a finalist in the Wigmore Hall Song Competition), Northern Ireland, Germany, and across Canada as pianist and musical director for Against The Grain Theatre’s national tour of La Bohème.

-His collaborations include some of the country’s greatest singers: Isabel Bayrakdarian, Ben Heppner, James Westman, Richard Margison, and Measha Brueggergosman.
+His collaborations include some of Canada’s greatest singers: Isabel Bayrakdarian, Ben Heppner, Richard Margison, and Measha Brueggergosman.
 A recipient of the Ontario Arts Council Chalmers Award, David had the honour of studying privately with Warren Jones (Manhattan School of Music) in New York City, as well as working with Julius Rudel, Sir Martin Isepp, Dalton Baldwin, Graham Johnson, and Roger Vignoles.

-As a lecturer, he speaks passionately about lesser-known composers and works, as well as singers of past generations both at the University of Toronto and the Royal Conservatory School as part of their Music Appreciation series.
-He was also featured as a guest speaker at the Toronto International Film Festival for the premiere of Maria by Callas.
+As a lecturer he speaks passionately about lesser-known composers and works, as well as singers of past generations.
+He was also featured as a guest speaker at the Toronto International Film Festival for their premiere of Maria by Callas.